 Apple Distinguished School

-We are pleased to be recognised as an Apple Distinguished School for 2022-2025 for our innovative use of learning across the curriculum made possible through our one-to-one iPad programme across Key Stage One and Two.
+We are pleased to be recognised as an Apple Distinguished School for our innovative use of learning across the curriculum made possible through our one-to-one iPad programme across Key Stage One and Two.

 Our Story